CoderGeoff/DependencyInversionCpp/README.md

 ## Getting started

-1. Clone the repository
+1. Clone the repository, check the master branch (this happens by default)
 2. Open Visual Studio
 3. Open the solution file, DependencyInversionPrinciple.sln, in the root directory of the repository
 4. Build the project in Debug
-5. Run the tests, Debug/SnakesAndLaddersTests.exe and Debug/SnakesAndLaddersDITests.exe
+5. Run the tests, Debug/SnakesAndLaddersTests.exe
 6. Have a look at the code in SnakesAndLadders and SnakesAndLaddersTests, as indicated below:

 # Code that doesn't adhere to the Dependency Inversion Principle